Skip to main content

 Transportation at Carolina Planning is flexible, allowing a deep dive into transportation or exploration of connections between transportation and other fields like public health, land use, and real estate.
 The specialization provides students with a strong training in skills valued by firms including traffic impact assessment and travel demand modeling.

 Have a question?
-Ask one of our student coordinators!
+Ask one of our student ambassadors!

-For more information on the Transportation Planning specialization, contact Dr. Noreen McDonald.
+For more information on the Transportation Planning specialization, contact Dr. Matt Bhagat-Conway.

 Career Opportunities